Vermont Fall Foliage Photography Workshop

 Loren will give you personal attention and show you how to take your photography to a higher level, whether you are a beginner or experienced photographer.
 We will meet for classroom instruction in Loren’s home, but spend most of the time shooting in the field at unique locations.

 You will have the opportunity to visit and photograph beautiful farms, a classic Vermont village and a private 600 acre homestead with ponds, flora and an amazing mountain-top view.
 We will photograph covered bridges, breathtaking scenery and enjoy true small-town hospitality.

 Loren will share with you his thought process, how he plans a shot and how he edits.
 The schedule will be flexible so we will shoot in the best locations at the right times.
-Up to three hours each day will be spent in the classroom talking light, composition and looking at your photos.

 Who should attend: Any photographer wanting to experience the Autumn beauty of Vermont while improving their photographic skills through classroom and field instruction from a seasoned professional photographer.
 Feedback and critiques are instrumental in the learning process.